srackham/cryptor/README.md

 ## Implementation and Usage Notes

--   The `valuate` command values portfolio assets specified in the `portfolios.yaml` configuration file.
+-   The `valuate` command values portfolio assets specified in the [`portfolios.yaml` configuration file](#portfolios-configuration-file).
 -   All values are saved in USD (the `-currency` option can be used to display printed values in non-USD currencies).
 -   Fiat currency exchange rates are cached locally and refreshed daily.
--   Portfolio names are unique and can only contain alphanumeric characters, underscores and dashes.
--   If you specify a portfolio's `COST` amount (the total amount paid for the portfolio assets) then portfolio gains (or losses) are calculated.
--   The portfolio `COST` value is formatted like `<amount><symbol>`.
-The amount is mandatory; the currency symbol is optional and defaults to `USD`; dollar, comma and space characters are ignored; case insensitive.
-Examples:

-          $5,000.00 NZD     # Five thousand New Zealand dollars.
-          1000aud           # One thousand Australian dollars.
-          .5                # Fifty cents USD.

 -   Asset and currency symbols are case insensitive and are converted to uppercase.
 -   Saved portfolio valuations include the valuation's local `date` and `time`.
 -   Dates are saved as `YYYY-DD-MM` formatted strings.
 -   Times are saved as `hh:mm:ss` formatted strings.
+-   Cryptocurrency prices are fetched using the [Binance HTTP ticker price](https://github.com/binance/binance-spot-api-docs/blob/master/rest-api.md#symbol-price-ticker) API.
+-   Fiat currency exchange rates are fetched using the [Open Exchange Rates](https://openexchangerates.org/) API.
+-   By default valuations are printed in a human-friendly text format; use the `-format` option to print in JSON or YAML formats.
+-   Currency values in JSON and YAML formats are always in USD.

 -   The `-portfolio` option can be specified multiple times.
 -   The `-price` option allows the user to override current asset prices in order to evaluate "what if" scenarios.
 Example: